vfarcic/devops24/manuscript/07-jenkins-cdp.md

 One thing worth noting is that we will not use ChartMuseum for deploying applications through Jenkins' pipelines.
 We already have the Chart inside the repository that we're cloning.
 We'll store them in ChartMuseum only for those that want to deploy Charts manually without Jenkins.
 A typical user of the Charts in ChartMuseum are developers that want to spin up applications inside local clusters that are outside Jenkins' control.

 Just as with the previous stages, we are focused only on the essential steps which you should extend to suit your specific needs.
 An example that might serve as inspiration for the missing steps are those that would create a release in GitHub, GitLab, or Bitbucket.
 Also, it might be useful to build Docker images with manifest files in case you're planning on deploying them to different operating system families (e.g., ARM, Windows, etc).
 We'll skip those, as quite a few others, in an attempt to keep the pipeline simple, and yet fully functional.
+Another thing that would be useful to add is an automated way to create and publish release notes.

 ![Figure 7-TODO: The essential steps of the release stage](images/ch07/cd-stages-release.png)